pascal-tech1/stripe-nav-bar/README.md

 # Stripe Navigation Bar Clone

 This is a clone of the navigation bar found on the Stripe website, created using React.
 The Stripe navigation bar is a responsive and dynamic user interface that allows users to quickly navigate to different parts of the website.
+This clone was created using React, including React Hooks, html, javascript and css.
+It is fully responsive and includes hover animations and a dropdown menu.

 ## site preview

 ![site preview](stripeLike.jpg)

-This clone was created using React, including React Hooks and Styled Components.
-It is fully responsive and includes hover animations and a dropdown menu.

 ## Demo